 3. Drop the nails or other rusty metal and the vinegar into a container that has a lid you can punch a whole through.
 You can use nails that are not yet rusty if you don’t have any, the vinegar bath will cause rusting while the two react to each other and release ferric acetate.
 The acetate is what will react to the tanning in the leather and create the dyed look.

 4. Put a lid with at least one hole, on top of the container to release the gases that will develop.
-If you skip this step, the gases could cause an explosion.
+If you skip this step, the gases could cause them to blow up.

 5. Place the container in a warm, dry place that is also well ventilated for a minimum of 7 days.
 The strong scent of vinegar will dissipate when the DIY leather dye is ready to use.
 If the smell is still present after a week, add more rusty metal and/or heat the mixture again to enhance the ferric acetate process.
 The mixture should have a red color.